tiagojsag/playbook/guidelines/hiring.md

 ##### Interview participants

 Ideally there should be between two and three people performing the interview.
-The interviewers should occupy a role with equal or higher seniority.
+The interviewers should include someone in a similar role with equal or higher seniority.
 It's preferable to have as much diversity among the interviewers (role, gender, seniority) as possible.

 ##### Preparing the interview

 In the preparation we will try to converge on the most important topics to talk about and the things we want to learn/clarify.
 By this stage, we should know more or less about the skills and experience of the participant; the main focus should be on clarifying and cementing what we know. **A key thing to keep in mind at this stage is cultural fit: we want people that want to stay at Vizzuality because they like who we are and what we do.**

-Once the participants have converged on what they want to take out of the interview, they should write it down is a small list of things to ask/evaluate.
+Once the participants have converged on what they want to take out of the interview, they should write it down in a small list of things to ask/evaluate.
 (This script can be inspired in the existing template, but should be adapted to what we need to learn and who are we interviewing.
 The existing template is quite thorough, we probably don't need to cover all of it, and should be used as a guideline only).

 ##### During the interview